 Technically the stock has been struggling with the vast majority of small caps, but we believe that the company is at a significant transition point and should confirm that when it discusses its second-quarter results on August 4.
 Currently, there is some support in the high 5 area but no sustained momentum.
 Jim Cramer discussed the stock on Mad Money on July 14, which produced a brief positive spike.

 As always, we will not chase the open on Monday morning but will look to aggressive trade the stock as it develops further.
 We are looking for either a low volume pullback to the $6 area or a higher volume move through the moving averages and an attack on the $7 level.

 This post is for educational purposes only!
 This is not advice or a recommendation.
 We do not give investment advice.
 Do not act on this post.
-Do not buy, sell or trade the stocks mentioned herein.
+Do not buy, sell, or trade the stocks mentioned herein.
 We WILL actively trade this stock differently than discussed herein.
-We will sell into strength, and will buy or sell at any time for any reason.
+We will sell into strength and will buy or sell at any time for any reason.
 We will actively trade into any unusual activity.
-At the time of this post, principals, employees and affiliates of Shark Investing, Inc. and/or principals, employees and affiliates of Shark Asset Management, Inc. ("SAMI"), directly or indirectly, controlled investment and/or trading accounts containing positions in WUBA To accommodate the objectives of these investing and/or trading accounts, the trading in these shares will be contrary to and/or inconsistent with the information contained in this posting.
+At the time of this post, principals, employees, and affiliates of Shark Investing, Inc. directly or indirectly, controlled investment and/or trading accounts containing positions in ARLO.
+To accommodate the objectives of these investing and/or trading accounts, the trading in these shares will be contrary to and/or inconsistent with the information contained in this posting.